Course overview: Understanding LMs#

 Further materials#

-There are various courses on deep learning, NLP and LLMs out there.
+There are various courses on deep learning, NLP and LMs out there.
 To name a few, these are excellent sources for further related materials:

 Andrej Karpathy has an excellent 1h overview video.